MHPourhasani/tags-input-reactjs/README.md

 // In _app.tsx file in Nextjs project added this import 'tags-input-reactjs/styles.css';

-// Add this in the component you want to use import { DatePickerContainer, MobileDatePickerContainer } from 'tags-input-reactjs';
+// Add this in the component you want to use in Nextjs import { ReactTags } from 'tags-input-reactjs';
-import 'tags-input-reactjs/styles.css';

-// In App.jsx or App.tsx file in Vite React project added this import { DatePickerContainer, MobileDatePickerContainer } from 'tags-input-reactjs';
+// In App.jsx or App.tsx file in Vite React or create-react-app projects added this import { ReactTags } from 'tags-input-reactjs';
 import 'tags-input-reactjs/styles.css';
 ```